PaulApivat/paulapivat/content/authors/admin/_index.md

 - Visitors
 ---

-I document and share everything I'm learning in Data Science / Machine Learning, programming in R and Python.

 I help people and organizations make data-driven decisions.
 I run [Getwyze](http://getwyze.com/), a data-agency that provides services in data cleaning, analysis and visualizations.

 I started in organizational psychology and have branched out to data science.
+For daily updates on my data science journey, find me on [Twitter](https://twitter.com/paulapivat).